CruzerBlade9369/LocoOwnership/README.md

 - Must have manual service license.
 - Fees must be cleared for the specific locomotive.
 - Locomotive has to be naturally spawned (not spawned from comms radio).
-- Not own more than 16 locomotives at a time.
+- Not own more than 16 locomotives at a time (limit customizable).

 Some known incompatibilities with other mods:
 - [Rolling Stock Ownership](https://github.com/fauxnik/dv-rolling-stock-ownership) (conflicting features)